Actifio/ActPowerCLI/README.md

 #### nicinfo

-To udnerstand what NIcInfo we need, we run this command:
+To understand what NIcInfo we need, we run this command:

 udsinfo lssystemdetail -cloudtype gcp -structure nicinfo